vana-com/vana-dlp-smart-contracts/README.md

     - `dlpAddress`: The address of the DLP cannot be changed so  it must match the existing address
     - `ownerAddress`: The new owner address for the DLP
     - `treasuryAddress`: The new treasury address for receiving rewards
-    - `stakersPercentage`: The new percentage of rewards to be distributed to stakers (in 18 decimal format)
     - `name`: The updated name of the DLP
     - `iconUrl`: The updated URL for the DLP's icon
     - `website`: The updated website URL